-Traditional on campus students are required to complete the ATI Proctored Pharmacology Exam during the first twoweeks of the spring semester of their senior year.
+Students are required to complete the ATI Proctored Pharmacology Exam during the first two weeks of the spring semester of their senior year.
 Students will register to take this exam in the Nursing Lab during identified times that are outside of class.
-Students in the ABSN program will complete the ATI Proctored Pharmacology Exam in term 4.